 Applicants should be aware the admission is competitive and that class size is limited.
-We encourage applicants to consider applying to several graduate programs in addition to the Program in Neuroscience.
+We encourage applicants to consider applying to several graduate programs at other universities in addition to the Program in Neuroscience.

 Before beginning, please read Important Information on the Application Process.

 Applicants who are invited for interviews are notified late December.
 Interviews generally occur in late January as part of a series of activities beginning on a Thursday evening and ending the following Sunday.
 Travel and hotel expenses for this visit are covered by the Program.
 Students who are unable to attend the interview weekend should inquire about other arrangements.
 Students living abroad may be interviewed via teleconference.